Mr. David Pontich – Head of School Dave.Pontich@Stjohnsacademy.ca

 After graduating from university with a Bachelor of Education and Bachelor of Arts, Bradley began his teaching career in Alberta, Canada.
 He then went on to teach within the International Baccalaureate (IB) programme, beginning in Kuwait, then moving onto an IB pioneer school in Jordan, and eventually moving to Vancouver Island.
 Bradley also has a Master of Public Administration (MPA) from the University of Victoria which specializes in Education Development.
 While working on his MPA he had the opportunity to work with the Government of

 Canada and the Government of Tanzania in aiming to improve the quality of education and the effectiveness of education spending within the Tanzanian education sector.
 This background in administration has also influenced how Bradley approaches stakeholder engagement, program evaluation, and data analysis.
 While teaching with the IB, Bradley has taught the Diploma Programme (DP) Language and Literature and Literature courses and the Middle Years Programme (MYP) Language and Literature course from grades 7-10.
 He has also coordinated the MYP as an MYP co-coordinator, Global Contexts coordinator, Personal Project coordinator and Approaches to Learning (21 st century skills) coordinator.
 He is also an Examiner and Examiner Team Leader

 for the IB in the MYP Language and Literature course.
 Bradley’s specific interest right now is in developing the requisite skills needed for life in the 21 st century (thinking skills, communication skills, research skills, and self-management skills) within his students rather than merely filling the students with disposable content knowledge.
 “We want to prepare students for full participation in a fast-paced and rapidly changing labor market by providing a research-based, innovative, and comprehensive educational experience.”
 Bradley and his wife, Serena, have been living and thriving in the Cowichan Valley with their two little girls for nearly 5 years.
 Previously, they lived and taught overseas while traveling the world.
 In fact, together they have visited over 60 countries and have continued traveling with their children.
 Aside from traveling, Bradley enjoys hiking, camping, reading and spending time with his family.
 In the coming years, he would like to continue on in his academic career through the pursuit of a Ph.D. or Ed.D in educational administration.
 Research seems to indicate that almost all content that is taught in schools in preparation for exams disappears in a mere couple months after the writing of those exams.
 This has caused him to reflect on what skills he wants students to have when they leave his class and school, rather than simply focusing on their ability to memorize information for an exam – an almost obsolete skill in the information age especially with the advent of artificial intelligence.
 We will

 aim to equip students with skills necessary to thrive in the 21 st century, not replicate outdated educational models that were developed over 100 years ago.
 As well, Bradley is also excited about the emphasis on a balanced lifestyle, with health and well-being being a central part of the equation.
 Students will quickly learn the benefits of spending time in nature, undertaking new challenges, and of pushing themselves outside of their comfort zones as they participate in outdoor activities.
 St. John’s Academy will not only aim to prepare students for a career in this century but will also promote a balanced lifestyle that will help them to achieve personal happiness as well.

-Ms. Michelle Andruskievicz – Business Director
+Ms. Michelle Andruskievicz – Business Manager

 With a background of being in schools for over 12 years, Michelle is excited to be working with the Leadership Team at St. John’s Academy.
 She has been involved with 2 other independent schools, as well as teaching within the local public school district.
 Her studies began at the University of Western Ontario and transferred to Vancouver Island University when her family moved to Vancouver Island – the west coast.
 Michelle knows the importance of creating a safe, stable and caring foundation for children and youth, having made that a commitment for her own family.
 She loves the location of this school.
 Being in a rural area by a lake supports her commitment to having great learning spaces for children and youth, where it fosters well-being and opens the mind for learning.